Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Discussion of Implications For Observations

 \subsection{On comparisons between observation and simulation}

 As instruments become able to probe deeper \HI\ column densities and cosmological simulations continue to advance in both resolution and complexity of physics, robust comparisons between the two are vital for both validating simulations as well as understanding and interpreting observations.
 We highlight two broad effects in this study.
-The first is the importance of robust forward modeling of simulation data to synthetic image data.
-As emphasized in Fig.~\ref{fig:interferometric_scatterplot}, the consideration of missing short baselines dramatically alters the observed distribution of gas.
-With this consideration, the three \LessActive\ systems in our sample track recent observations much more closely \citep{marasco25:mhongoose-sim-comp}.
+As emphasized in Fig.~\ref{fig:interferometric_scatterplot}, the consideration of missing short baselines alters the observed distribution of gas.
+With this consideration, the three \LessActive\ systems in our sample track recent observations much more closely \citep{marasco25:mhongoose-sim-comp,lin2025-FeastsCompWithSimulations}, although the \MoreActive\ systems still show an overabundance of low column density \HI.
 The importance of robust forward modeling applies to many different topics in astrophysics, including HI-based rotation curves \cite[e.g.,][]{maccio16, brooks17,ruan25}, metallicity gradients \cite[e.g.,][]{hemler21:TNG50-Zgradients, Acharyya24,graf24:FIRE-MetallicityGradients}, simulation-based inference \cite[e.g.,][]{hahn2022}, and more.

 A second important effect is the significant and non-intuitive effects that the viewing angle has on these systems.
 The effect of inclination and the observed position of the disk relative to the major axis is well known on measured kinematics.
 As shown in Fig.~\ref{fig:angular_dependence}, both the observed inclination and position angle of a warped system can have significant effects on the observable amount of CGM material.
-Similarly, as shown in Fig.~\ref{fig:tempest_projected_velocity} and Fig.~\ref{fig:tempest_ideal_pv_diagrams}, the observed position angle of a warped system can have dramatic effects on the observed kinematics, leading to velocity inversions in one orientation and incorrectly measured flat rotation curves in the opposite orientation.
-If models that are fit to similar galaxies cannot reliably fit these types of inclination warps, or if we do not have a characteristic signature to know a warp is present, the fits for both rotational and radial velocities may be compromised.
+Similarly, as shown in Fig.~\ref{fig:tempest_projected_velocity} and Fig.~\ref{fig:tempest_ideal_pv_diagrams}, the observed position angle of a warped system can have dramatic effects on the observed kinematics, leading to velocity inversions in one orientation and flat projected velocity curves in the opposite orientation.
+The projected effects of these features can be highly degenerate in various model parameterizations \citep{jozsa07-Tirific,kamphuis15}, particularly at lower inclinations.
+If models that are fit to the 3-D channel maps of similar galaxies cannot reliably fit these types of inclination warps, or if we do not have a characteristic signature to know a warp is present, the fits for both rotational and radial velocities may be compromised.